 When you get a raise or promotion, you’re generally given an increase in your annual salary or an increase in your hourly wage.
 Either way, the number may sound great on paper.
-On the way home, you may create an elaborate plan for what you’re going to do with that money or what you want to splurge on with your new, bigger paycheck.
+On the way home, you may create an elaborate plan for what you’re going to do with the extra funds or what you want to splurge on with your new, bigger paycheck.

 Unless you were close to moving up a tax bracket, your tax rate (or tax percentage) is not going to go up.

-You can try to limit the amount you pay in taxes.
-Explore options to reduce your taxable income, like increasing your retirement contributions or opening a flexible spending account during open enrollment.
-These options could lower the amount you pay in taxes since both are deducted from your pay pre-tax.
-However, this is not likely to increase your take-home pay, just the amount you pay in taxes.
+You can try to limit the amount you pay in taxes Here's how: Explore options to reduce your taxable income, like increasing your retirement contributions or opening a flexible spending account (FSA) during open enrollment.

 Your Raise and Your Retirement